camunda/camunda-docs-manual/site/src/documents/enterprise/chapters/30-jira-issue-tracker/10-support-project.html.md

 ---

-Based on the agreed SLA (Service Level Agreement), you have the chance to contact our Support service with your questions, wishes and problems.
+Based on the agreed SLA (Service Level Agreement), you can contact our Support service with your questions, wishes and problems.

 ## Create a support ticket